 Buckling is another condition of large deformations which can be caused due to a diminutive increase in loads.
 Permanent buckling may arise due to overloading weak structures (read – corrosion or contact damage)

-Blister formation is a common site in areas where the surface preparation is inadequate prior to application of paint coats or for some reason the coating failed to adhere to the surface.
-The officer must be on a look out for these unwary bumps on the tank surfaces that may act as alibi to the mounting decay underneath.
+Blister formation is a common sight in areas where the surface preparation is inadequate prior to application of paint coats or for some reason the coating failed to adhere to the surface.
+The officer must be on a lookout for these unwary bumps on the tank surfaces that may act as an alibi to the mounting decay underneath.

-The gauges fitted inside or outside the tank must be calibrated during major inspection (dry dock) or at intervals defined by the maker
+The gauges fitted inside or outside the tank must be calibrated during a major inspection (dry dock) or at intervals defined by the maker.

 Finally, a few other areas onboard susceptible to defects and damages that must be frequently examined –